 If you’ve been experiencing stress, anxiety, or any number of other symptoms, and you’ve heard enthusiasts shouting “CBD” from the rooftops, you may be thinking about giving it a try.

 CBD products are now so widely available that it can seem like a no-brainer to hop online and snatch up whatever’s on sale that boasts of fast and effective relief.
 On Groupon, if you sort for the CBD category, you’ll find over 400 CBD products from around 100 different brands, with the top hit featuring a big, green “View Deal” button.

-Like Amazon and other large online marketplaces, Groupon makes this environment very alluring and seemingly cheap and accessible.
+Like Amazon CBD oil and other large online marketplaces selling CBD, Groupon makes this environment very alluring by offering seemingly cheap and accessible products.
 However, if you inspect who the product is coming from, you’ll find that it’s often a distributor or third party seller rather than the brand itself.
 This makes it difficult to know the source and content of the product, the legitimacy of the brand or seller, and whether you’re getting a counterfeit product or the real deal.
 So, before you hit “add to cart,” here are a few things you should know.